 What are the symptoms of PAD?

-Not everyone has symptoms in the early stages of PAD.
-However, the most common symptoms are pain, cramping and discomfort in the legs, calves, thighs or buttocks.
-The pain occurs when walking, climbing stairs or exercising and usually goes away during rest.
+Not everyone has symptoms in the early stages of PAD, this is known as Asymptomatic PAD.
+However, for patients who do have symptoms, called Symptomatic PAD, the most common ones are pain, cramping and discomfort in the legs, calves, thighs or buttocks.
+The pain occurs when walking, climbing stairs or exercising, but usually goes away during rest.

 How is PAD diagnosed?